freeCodeCamp/guide/src/pages/c/if-statements/index.md

 ---
-Title: Logical Operators and If Statements
+title: Logical Operators and If Statements
 ---

 # if Statements in C
 Sometimes you only want code to run in a certain situation.
 That's where if statements come in to play.
 If something is true, the code will be executed; if it isn't true, the code will not be executed.